openscan-lsm/OpenScan-Hardware/book/obba.md

 TODO: Term this "stackable" design?
 See if it well describes existing approaches.

+TODO: The other extreme is that "anything built from component parts is modular" in a sense.
+What makes modularity useful is the ability to work on, or replace, components without affecting the rest of the system (at all, or more than is unavoidable).

 A different tradeoff can be made by consciously making use of what might be called _universal interfaces_: interfaces that are simple and so widely used that almost anything can connect to.
 Examples in software include simple text